restatedev/documentation/docs/tutorials/tour-of-restate.md

 ---

 # A Tour of Restate

+**This is work in progress...**

 To get you started with Restate, this tutorial will help you develop an end-to-end example, covering all important Restate features.
 After this tutorial,
 you should have a firm understanding of how Restate can help you and feel comfortable to tackle your next application on your own.

 In essence, Restate is a tool that makes it easier to develop distributed applications.
 Distributed applications are applications that are decomposed into several independent services (microservices) that talk to each other.
-Each service does a specific set of tasks and communicates to other services for its inputs and outputs.
-In this tutorial, we will develop such an application.
+Each service does a specific set of tasks and communicates with other services.

-The application that we will be implementing is a ticket reservation application for a theatre.
-We will implement a subset of this e-commerce application.
+In this tutorial, you implement a ticket reservation application for a theatre.
+You can see it as a subset of the services of a larger e-commerce application.
-The application allows a user to add tickets for specific seats to his shopping cart.
-After a ticket has been added, the seat is reserved for 15 minutes, and then it becomes available again to other users.
+Users can add tickets for specific seats to their shopping cart.
+After a ticket has been added, the seat is reserved for 15 minutes.
+If it hasn't been bought and paid within that time interval, then it becomes available again to other users.

 As we go, you will discover how Restate can help you with some intricacies in this application.

-[//]: # (We will implement a ticket reservation example.
-[//]: # (- get/set/clear state
-[//]: # (- async calls
-[//]: # (- retry with backoff
-[//]: # (- delayed call
-[//]: # (- side effects
-[//]: # (- uuid creation for payment and saving that
-[//]: # (
-[//]: # (- all keyed services: no singleton/unkeyed
-[//]: # (unkeyed service for checkout)

 ## 🚀 Let's get started!